Theodore Huckle: Work as Counsel General

 Huckle referred this Bill for decision, to date the first and only exercise by a devolved law officer of the power to refer a Bill of the devolved legislature for decision.
 He appeared on the Reference which considered the competence of the National Assembly to pass a Bill providing for the recovery of medical costs from compensators in claims for asbestos injury in the way provided for in accident cases under the Social Security legislation.
 The insurers challenged the Assembly's legislative competence generally and for breach of ECHR Art 1 Protocol 1 because of the retroactive effect of the legislation upon liabilities under employer's liability insurance contracts entered into in some cases many years ago.
 The Supreme Court agreed 3-2 that the Assembly did not have competence to enact the Bill at all, as its provisions did not "relate to" the national health service in Wales (a devolved subject area), and that the recovery provisions did (in any event) offend against the insurers' accorded property rights.
 Powerful dissents from Lord Thomas CJ and Lady Hale held that the Assembly did have legislative competence generally in the area dealt with, but that Art 1 was indeed infringed by these provisions.
 The Bill accordingly fell.
 On the minority view it would likely have been possible to amend it in accordance with s114 of GOWA 2006 to make it Art 1 Protocol 1 complaint.

 Professional associations

-Huckle is the Executive Committee Member for Wales of the Personal Injury Bar Association ("PIBA").
+Huckle was the Executive Committee Member for Wales of the Personal Injury Bar Association ("PIBA") for 20 years.
 He has been a member of the Association of Personal Injury Lawyers ("Apil" - holding the post of Secretary to the Wales section during 2008–11), Action Against Medical Accidents ("AvMA"), the Wales Personal Injury Lawyers' Association, the Human Rights Bar Association, the Wales Public Law & Human Rights Association, the Criminal Bar Association, and the Society of Labour Lawyers.

 Work outside the law

-Huckle is Chair of Welsh Rowing and was Home Nations Director of British Rowing during 2020.
+Huckle was Chair of Welsh Rowing 2019-23 and Home Nations Director of British Rowing during 2020.
+In 2025 he became President of the Llandaff Rowing Club and leads on Strategy and planning of the club's 80th Anniversary celebrations in 2026.